huggingface/blog/deploy-tfserving-kubernetes.md

 to deploy a [<u>Vision Transformer (ViT)</u>](https://huggingface.co/docs/transformers/main/en/model_doc/vit)
 model from 🤗 Transformers locally with TensorFlow Serving.
-We covered topics like embedding preprocessing and postprocessing operations within the vision transformer model, handling gRPC requests, and more!
+We covered topics like embedding preprocessing and postprocessing operations within the Vision Transformer model, handling gRPC requests, and more!

 While local deployments are an excellent head start to building something useful, you’d need to perform deployments that can serve many